Skip Navigation

 For more information regarding Wellstar’s inpatient behavioral health services, call our Behavioral Health Assessment & Resource Center (BH ARC) at 470-956-8710.
 If you are experiencing an acute psychiatric crisis, please call 988

-Services aimed to provide evaluation and treatment for patients presenting with co-occurring medical and emotional/behavioral problems.
+Wellstar’s Health Psychology/Behavioral Medicine program applies evidence-based theory and behavioral methods to prevent and treat various medical and psychological conditions.
+Our services include evaluation and treatment for individuals with acute and chronic medical conditions often associated with co-occurring psychiatric, adjustment-related, or health behavior problems.
 Diagnosis and treatment are approached through a biopsychosocial model, ensuring holistic care that accounts for the complexities of managing acute and chronic illness.
 Examples of programmatic offerings include the following:

 • Metabolic Behavioral Medicine